cardillan/mindcode/ROADMAP.markdown

   * placing schematic into schematic
   * extending existing schematic by adding or removing content
 * Support for filling area with blocks
-* Support for external compilers to create code for processors.
+* Support for external compilers (mlogjs/pyndustric?) to create code for processors - must have command line compilers.

 ### User interface